hive-engine/nitrous/src/app/help/en/videos.md

 <span id="disable_router_nav_history_direction_check"></span>
-# 12 lessons on crypto currency
+# 12 lessons on cryptocurrency

 What is a blockchain?